Pushkar–Gayatri

 Pushkar–Gayatri are a husband-and-wife filmmaker duo from Chennai, Tamil Nadu.
 Their works are noted for their unique style, technical finesse, and intricately woven storylines.

 They started as writers and directors with the Tamil feature films – Oram Po (2007), and Va - Quarter Cutting (2010), both quirky dark comedies.
 In 2017, they wrote and directed Vikram Vedha, which swept the awards that year and was the top-rated Indian film of 2017 on IMDb.
 In 2022, they remade the critically acclaimed Vikram Vedha in Hindi with Hrithik Roshan and Saif Ali Khan.
 They made an entry as content creators in the streaming space with Suzhal: The Vortex, a tent-pole global show in Amazon Prime Video.
 They were the writers, show-runners, and producers of the show which won awards in India and abroad.
-Other notable works they have created include Vadhandhi: The Fable of Velonie (2022) and Aelay (2021).
+Other notable works they have created include Aelay (2021), Vadhandhi: The Fable of Velonie (2022), Exam (2026), and Vadhandhi: The Mystery of Mani (upcoming).

 Personal life

 Gayatri and Pushkar are born and brought up in Chennai, the city where they are currently based.

+Pushkar completed his schooling from St. John's Senior Secondary School, Mandaveli (CBSE).

 They did their under-graduation in Visual Communication in Loyola College, Chennai, where they first met.

 During and after graduation, they worked with eminent advertising filmmakers such as P.C.Sriram and Manav Menon.
 They decided to pursue their education further and applied to film schools in the U.S. Gayatri finished her Masters in Fine Art from the University of Chicago, and Pushkar finished his Masters in Film Marking from the University of New Orleans.

 The two started their careers together with ad-filmmaking.
 Neither of them are from a film background.
 To approach producers, they came up with a short-film version of the script of their first film, Oram Po.
 From then on, they have been full-time feature filmmakers in Tamil.
 With the release of the Vikram Vedha remake in Hindi, they debuted their entrance to Bollywood.